erni-secom/home/index.md

 ---
 layout: default
 ---
-You've reached the landing page of the ERNI Security Community, an ERNI internal initiative to foster the development of security know-how
+You've reached the landing page of the ERNI Security Community, an ERNI internal initiative to foster the development of security know-how!

-There are two ways of interacting with the Community
+There are two ways of interacting with the Community:

-### Joining a Project
+## Joining a Project

 #### 1st step # Select a project from [here](./supported-projects.html).
-#### 2nd step # Let us know what project you want to contribute (Voting form below).
+#### 2nd step # Let us know what project you want to contribute (_Voting_ _form_ _below_).
 Go for the 1st Question!
 #### 3rd step # Wait!
-We'll get in touch with you :)
+We'll get in touch with you in a couple of days :)

-### Submiting a Project
+## Submitting a Project

-#### 1st step # Tell us what thrills you on Security, and that is currently no listed.
+#### 1st step # Tell us what thrills you on Security and that is currently no listed.
 Go for the 2nd Question!

 ---> [SECOM Voting Form](https://forms.office.com/Pages/ResponsePage.aspx?id=joEl69Vbv0mZ3lPj57QmMATw9euRLgpPqVDZIHX4bFtUODNCTFk0N0xKUDlYT0lXU0tKVUFTSkdOWC4u)

 ### The Facilitators